-Submit your form by Friday 25th February 2022
+Submit your form by Friday 16th February 2024

-The online system will send a copy to your PARENT's/CARER's email address

-- keep this copy somewhere safe!
+The online system will send a copy to your PARENT's/CARER's email address - keep this copy somewhere safe!
 Check your Junk and Spam mailboxes if you cannot immediately locate it.

-Contact Mrs C Redfern - Senior Data & Curriculum Coordinator

-Via credfern@ndhs.org.uk if you have any questions
+Contact Mrs C Redfern - Senior Data & Curriculum Coordinator via credfern@ndhs.org.uk if you have any questions

-A reminder:-
+A Reminder:-

-We aspire to meet your first preferences but we cannot guarantee that all subjects will run or that a space will be available.
+We aspire to meet your highest ranked preferences, but we cannot guarantee that all subjects will run or that a space will be available.

-If a subject is oversubscribed, we will assign you to your reserve subject.
-Likewise, if a subject is undersubscribed, it may not run and we will assign you to your reserve subject.
+If a subject is oversubscribed, we will assign you to a lower ranked subject from your preferences.
+Likewise, if a subject is undersubscribed, the GCSE course may not run.